antonioloison/wjsma/README.md

 # An Efficient Probabilistic Jacobian-based Saliency Map Attack in Machine Learning (WJSMA)

+## Installation

+Please install the packages required by the `requirements.txt` file.
+In case you encounter some errors after this installation, you can refer to section `Model Training and Testing Precautions` to fix them.

 ## How to use

 For reproduction, you can use the script `start.py` to run every task used in the paper